Adoption Contact Register

 Are there any other contact registers?

-The NORCAP Adoption Contact Register (NCR) pre-dated the GRO Adoption Contact Register and contains over 62,000 entries.
-The majority of entries relate to adoptions between the 1920s and 2004.
+The NORCAP Adoption Contact Register (NCR) pre-dated the GRO Adoption Contact Register and contains over 62,000 entries, relating to people born before 1995 who were subsequently adopted.
 When NORCAP closed in 2013 the NCR was saved and is now held by PAC-UK.
-Adopted adults, birth relatives and professionals can apply to PAC-UK and pay a small fee for a register check, contact familyconnect@pac-uk.org in the first instance.
+Adopted adults, birth relatives and professionals can apply to PAC-UK and pay a fee for a register check, contact familyconnect@pac-uk.org in the first instance.

 What are Vetoes?